FrontRunner: Future phases

 The next phase, Phase 2, consists of further double tracking, and a 13 mi extension to Payson.
 UTA previously purchased the former Denver and Rio Grande Western Railroad Tintic Branch tracks that run between Provo and Payson to serve as their right-of-way.
 The need for a flying junction that would have had to be built just southeast of the Provo Station to allow FrontRunner to cross over the active Union Pacific tracks there prevented UTA from building this extension as part of the FrontRunner South project.
 UTA has made a deal with Union Pacific where FrontRunner would run down tracks on the west side of the Provo Yard, then construct a flyover north of Springville station to allow for a connection with the Tintic Branch.
 The location of the station in Springville is anticipated to be approximately 1500 West and 450 South.
 (Note: The Tintic Branch runs from about 400 South and 400 West in Springville to just west of I-15 on the north end of Spanish Fork and then continues along the west side of I-15 to 800 South in Payson.
 From Payson, it passes by the northern edge of Santaquin, before heading west to Eureka.)
 The Utah Department of Transportation (UDOT) has announced that accommodations for a FrontRunner station just west of I-15 are included in the overall plans for a new interchange at Spanish Fork Center Street.
-The location of the station in Payson was originally anticipated to be just west of I-15 at about 800 South, has since been moved north to closer to the area of a planned interchange for Nebo Beltway Drive.
+The location of the station in Payson was originally anticipated to be just west of I-15 at about 800 South, has since been moved north closer to the area of a planned interchange for Nebo Beltway Drive.
 UTA also has plans to build a light maintenance facility to store FrontRunners in Utah County to allow for close access.

 Phase 3 includes a 20 mi extension to Brigham City.
 The location of the station in Brigham City will likely be on newly built right-of-way near the western end of 200 South, where the Utah Transit Authority already owns a Park and Ride lot, only used for vanpool services to Thiokol, with an additional station in Willard just east of I-15 at about 750 North.
 An agreement between the UTA, Ogden City, and Weber County to construct a station at Business Depot Ogden was reached in 2020.
 Included in the extension, is the planned fleet overhaul to 32 electric trainsets, which will include 15 miles of electrified track with the rest being dependent on batteries.
 Finally, the phase plans to include upgrading 48 miles to 90 mph track, which also comes with curve upgrades.

 Phase 4 includes more upgrades in frequency, trainsets, and trackspeed.
 Phase 5 includes infill stations, 62 mi of 110+ mph track, and full grade separation.
 Phase 6, the final drafted phase, would include 24 mi of quadruple track to allow for express trains.
 As with all existing FrontRunner and TRAX stations, all future phases of FrontRunner will be integrated with UTA's bus system.